k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

  - Both Parent and Child LUs must be attached to the same BE.
  -  An LU can have 0-1 parents.
  -  An LU can have 0-N children.
   - Several levels of parent-child hierarchies can be defined in a BE.
-For examples, see the [Business Entity Overview](/articles/TDM/tdm_overview/03_business_entity_overview.md).
+For examples, view the [Business Entity Overview](/articles/TDM/tdm_overview/03_business_entity_overview.md).

 #### Editing LU Settings